What Hollywood terminology do screenwriters need to know?

 These are individuals who often guide, influence, and take part in the creative direction of a film.
 They primarily consist of the screenwriter, producer, director, and actors.
 This is a term that will be used more so in regards to the budget of a film.
 The term was originally a reference to a film’s budget sheet, with these individuals mentioned at the top as those that earn the most from the budget while “Below the Line” (see below) mentioned next as those making less.

-In contract talks (or while reading the trades), you’ll often hear or read figures like One Hundred Thousands against Two Hundred Thousand.
+In contract talks (or while reading the trades), you’ll often hear or read figures like One Hundred Thousand against Two Hundred Thousand.
 This means that the initial contract will offer the first figure up front and during the process of writing the script (broken down in payments per draft), and then if the script is eventually produced, the second figure comes into play, depending on the contract stipulations.

-An agent represents the talent — in this case the screenwriter — as they take their projects out and try to shop them to their industry contacts, or try to attach their client to an assignment.
+An agent represents the talent — in this case, the screenwriter — as they take their projects out and try to shop them to their industry contacts, or try to attach their client to an assignment.
 They often negotiate the eventual deals, along with an Entertainment Lawyer (see below).
 Agents usually take 10% of whatever the screenwriter makes.
-Legit agents never take money up front.
+Legit agents never take money upfront.

 Most screenwriters don’t sell their spec scripts (see below) at first.
 All too often they utilize them as calling cards to attain writing assignments, which are pre-existing concepts in development by producers and development executives.
-Screenwriters are pitched the concept and they are often asked to pitch their take on that concept.
+Screenwriters are pitched the concept, and they are often asked to pitch their take on that concept.
 The screenwriter that best resonates with the powers that be will be assigned to the project and paid accordingly.